Georgian grammar: Morphosyntactic alignment

 are usually zero-place predicates, and thus have no agent at all.)
 The division between classes is conventional and rigid; each verb receives the class that typically corresponds to it.
 Where the subject is typically an active performer, it is marked as ergative, even if in some specific instances the action might be outside the control of the subject.
 Therefore, Georgian active alignment is said to be of the "split-S" type.

 Case system

 Georgian has seven grammatical cases: nominative, ergative (also known in the Kartvelological literature as the narrative (motxrobiti) case, due to the rather inaccurate suggestion of regular ergativity, and that this case generally only occurs in the aorist series, which usually moves the narrative forward), dative, genitive, instrumental, adverbial and vocative.

-The nominative, ergative and dative are core cases, and due to the complex morphosyntactic alignment of Georgian, each one has several different functions and also overlap with each other, in different contexts.
+The nominative, ergative and dative are core cases, and due to the complex morphosyntactic alignment of Georgian, each one has several different functions and also overlaps with each other, in different contexts.
 They will be treated together with the verb system.

 The non-core cases are genitive, instrumental, adverbial and vocative.